 I returned to the stall, having now dried off a bit and not really feeling like venturing back out into the rain.
 Which it would seem didn’t intend on stopping anytime soon.
 So I ended up spending my first day in KL hanging out at the stall of my new friend chatting about all sorts while waiting for the rain to stop.

-Central Market – the place of My First Authentic Find
+My First Authentic Find

 So anyway the point of the post…… Authentic Gems.
-A lot of the items on sale in Central Market although nice, were the usual mass produced items always on sale to tourists.
+A lot of the items on sale in Central Market, were the usual mass produced items always on sale to tourists.
 The same sort of stuff you find everywhere you go.
 The point of this blog is to uncover the people that make me believe there is still authenticity to be found.
 And after just a few hours exploring the city I had found exactly that.

 My friend makes dream catchers, and after just a few minutes talking with him I could tell his passion for what he does.
 Not only do his creations look beautiful, but a lot of love and passion goes into making them.